-7.2.13 HTTP Listening
+7.2.13 Configuring HTTP Listening

-The camera can send alarm information to the destination IP or host name via HTTP protocol.
+The camera can send alarm information to the destination IP or host name via HTTP or HTTPS protocol.
 If the network is disconnected, the data can be uploaded to the destination IP or host name after the network connection is normal.

-The destination IP or host name should support the HTTP protocol to receive the alarm information.
+The destination IP or host name should support the HTTP or HTTPS protocol to receive the alarm information.

-Enter the HTTP Listening interface, Configuration > Network > Advanced Settings > Listening.
+Enter the HTTP Listening interface, Configuration > Network > Advanced Settings > HTTP Listening.

-Figure 7-19 HTTP Listening
+Figure 7-15 HTTP Listening

 - 2. Enter the desired destination IP or host name, URL and port. - 3.
-You can click Test to test whether the entered IP address or host name are valid. - 4.
+Select the Protocol.
+HTTP and HTTPS are selectable. - 4.
+You can click Test to test whether the entered IP address or host name are valid. - 5.
 Or you can click Default to reset the destination IP or host name.